 Even at the retail price of $139, the Incendo is a great value.
 It's well made and consistently scored at or near the top of every test we threw at it.
 It successfully does exactly what it was designed for; it is lightweight, breathes, repels water, and resists the wind.
 What more could you ask?
 But if you're on a budget, take a look at the Patagonia Houdini Pullover, which received our Best Buy Award.
 It's also noteworthy that while the Incendo was significantly improved for 2019 it's price remained the same as the original version.
 One could see a justification for a higher price in the changes, keeping the same price was a real integrity move, Arc'teryx (insert clapping hands emoji).

 We gave the original Arc'teryx Incendo our Top Pick award in 2017 because of how much we loved its performance.
 Since that version, there have been several positive updates to the jacket, including a hood and significant added ventilation.
-It's hard not to give this jacket the Editors' Choice Award, as it is such a fantastic garment.
 During our testing, we found that it provides adequate protection from the rain, and since it's lightweight, it's perfect for long-distance running.
 It offers a decent amount of wind resistance, so you can run on those windy days without being pummeled to death.
 On top of all this, it breathes, which is one of the most important (and hard to find) aspects of a running jacket.
 Finally, this model packs into its own pocket and has reflective blazes on the sleeves and lower back.
 We loved how well it handles the elements, and we think you will too.

 — Brian Martin